 It now means of course that I have it all to do again to qualify but that just reiterates to me that you really have to earn the right to make the start line at the Acropolis and when you do, it’s all the sweeter.

-Congrats to everyone that started this epic race whatever your result and heed the very apt words of an Argentinian athlete being interviewed on the start line in 2015 who said “just to be here you are a winner!” so whatever the outcome of your race this year, just remember those words!
+Congrats to everyone that started this epic race whatever your result and heed the very apt words of Argentinian athlete Martin Cordoba being interviewed on the start line in 2015 who said “just to be here you are a winner!” so whatever the outcome of your race this year, just remember those words!

 My fellow Brits craftily abetted by my wife Gill had arranged a wonderful surprise for me after the awards ceremony in Athens when they presented to me my race number complete with personal comments from the British Team as a tribute for finishing first Brit.
 I was really touched by this gesture and I’ve very rightly framed that lucky number.
 Thanks guys, a really nice touch!